 Scene.
-A region in space occupied by light and matter.
+A region in real or virtual space that contains matter and transports light.

 Plenoptic.
 Describes light traveling omni-directionally through positions in space.
 It takes five dimensions (5D) to describe something plenoptically.